Dillon-Shannon/Shannon-Dillon-1003/README.md

 ### Hi there 👋

-I'm Dillon Shannon, and Applied Math student at the University of Nevada, Reno
+I'm Dillon Shannon, an Applied Math student at the University of Nevada, Reno